A Full Guide to Power Washing the Deck

 A pressure washer will scour away dirt and contaminants ingrained in the wood at the same time it sprays on a deck stripper to clean off previous finishes.

-Rent a pressure washer deck cleaner from a home center or rental center (about $40 for four hours, or $70 per day).
+Rent a pressure washer deck cleaner from a home center or rental center.
 A pressure setting of 1,000 to 1,200 psi is ideal.
 Too much pressure will damage the wood and make the wand harder to control.

 Rent a unit that allows for the intake of chemical cleaners (deck stripper and wood brightener) so you can spray them on through the wand.
 Most pressure washers have an intake hose that draws in cleaners from a separate bucket.
 (Use a plastic bucket.
 Chemicals in the cleaners can react to metal buckets.)